danfuzz/samizdat/doc/library-guide/LangNode.md

 of tokenizing those keywords.
 The result of tokenizing a keyword is always a payload-free token (derived data value).

+#### `LITS`

+This is a map from mnemonic names to literal nodes representing the implied values, for all such literals needed when parsing the language.
+For example, `LITS::false` is a literal node referring to the boolean value `false`.

+For specific details on which names are mapped, refer to the source.

 #### `REFS`

 This is a map from variable and module-scoped names to execution nodes that